AI-santosh-88/Google--Antigravity-IDE-/README.md

 ## Antigravity IDE –
-* an AI-powered workspace where code literally writes and organizes itself!
+* An AI-powered workspace where code literally writes and organizes itself!

  ✨ Gemini 3 – Google’s most powerful multimodal model with insane reasoning, coding, and agentic intelligence.